rhel-labs/instruqt/selinux-policy/03-selinux-context/assignment.md

 fg
 ```

-If we launch the passwd utility, we see a different result.
+If we launch the passwd utility, we see a different result. **Remember** run this in the Web Console.

 ```bash
 passwd tester >/dev/null &